Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 This guide contains blue jay information and photos.
 These north american native birds often appear in the yard and garden.

 This is a guide about Cardinal information and photos.
 The Northern Cardinal or Redbird is a popular visitor at birdfeeders in the eastern United States.
-Their range also extends into southeastern Canada, and south into Mexico and Belize.

 Share on ThriftyFunCheck out these photos.
 Click at right to share your own photo in this guide.